flattr/developers.flattr.net/content/feed/index.md

 If you want to include Flattr in your RSS or Atom feeds then this is the recommended way for doing so.
 Including Flattr in a feed can be useful for podcasts and similar but the same method can also be used in other scenarios.

+### Shorter version

-We recommend adding payment links, using a standard payment relation, that points to [auto-submit URL:s](/auto-submit/) for the things you want to be flattrable.
-You could add these payment links to both the feed itself and its entries.
+You include Flattr in your feeds by adding payment links, using the standard *payment* relation, to your feed entries that you point directly to (*without any redirects*) [auto-submit URL:s](/auto-submit/) for those feed entries.

-### Example
+#### Example

-In an Atom feed add something like this to either the feed itself or to an entry:
+In an Atom feed add something like this to an entry:

 ```xml
 <link rel="payment" href="https://flattr.com/submit/auto?url=https%3A%2F%2Fdevelopers.flattr.net%2F&amp;user_id=flattr" type="text/html" />
 ```

-In an item in a RSS feed add:
+In an item in a RSS feed add this instead:

 ```xml
 <atom:link rel="payment" href="https://flattr.com/submit/auto?url=https%3A%2F%2Fdevelopers.flattr.net%2F&amp;user_id=flattr" type="text/html" />
 ```

-And make sure that the RSS-container itself knows of the atom:link-tag:
+And in a RSS feed also make sure that the RSS-container itself knows of the atom:link-tag by adding the atom-namespace:

 ```xml
 <rss xmlns:atom="http://www.w3.org/2005/Atom">